 The following is the first half of the article.
-The second installment will be available within a week from publication of this one.
+The second installment can be found here.

 Philosophy’s very first utterance, according to Aristotle, present us with two seemingly incompatible positions: the unity of all, as posited by one causative principle (archē) to which Thales, lacking a better term, calls water, and the multiplicity of all, infested with an equal number of gods (πάντα πλήρη θεῶν εἶναι).
 Throughout its course, Greek philosophy remains incapable of reconciling these two positions.

 Even Plato, who, following Thales’s first insight, grounds the multiplicity of particular things to a universal idea, refrains from calling the Ideas gods or from assigning to gods the unifying function of the ideas, thus leaving his theology somewhere in-between Greek mythology and his conception of a demiurge who, contrary to the Christian connotations of the term, is not the creator of the world but merely the decorator that bestows upon the cosmos its cosmetic element by conforming to the formal patterns of the forms (Timaeus, 28-9).

 The difficulty of uniting Thales’s philosophical monism with mythological polytheism—or, as the authors of the System in German Idealism demanded, in their nostalgia to return to the Greek beginnings, a “monotheism of reason” and a “polytheism of the imagination and art”—was for the Greeks their conception of nature (physis).
 Nature, as that which keeps flowing out of a primordial source and that primordial source itself that remains “hidden,” is itself its own origin or, rather, the lack of origin (Abgrund).